How to Start Doing Pull-ups, According to Experts

 1.Master hanging on the pull-up bar.

 Yes, really.
-Courtney said that for a pull-up, your hands should be on the bar slightly wider than shoulder-width, palms facing forward.
-“Performing a pull-up with the arms too wide or palms facing backwards increases the stress through the shoulder joint and can cause impingement on the bursa or tendons in the shoulder,” she said.
+Courtney said that for a pull-up, your hands should be on the bar slightly wider than shoulder-width, palms facing forwards.
+"Performing a pull-up with the arms too wide or palms facing backwards increases the stress through the shoulder joint and can cause impingement on the bursa or tendons in the shoulder", she said.
 According to a 2022 observational study, this means that tendons in your shoulder can rub against the shoulder blade, causing inflammation.

 Once you're in the correct hanging position, Piccirilli added that you should engage your core, building up the number of seconds you can hang each day (aiming to start with five to 10 seconds and building up a second or two each time to increase to 15 to 20 seconds).

-“[When hanging,] you should be able to see your toes,” Piccirilli said.
-“Keep your pelvis tucked under and your feet out in front of you.
+"[When hanging], you should be able to see your toes", Piccirilli said.
+"Keep your pelvis tucked under and your feet out in front of you.
 A lot of times in pull-ups you see people arching their back and that takes your entire core out of it.
-The more you can get used to activating your core in that hang position, the better off you're going to be.”
+The more you can get used to activating your core in that hang position, the better off you're going to be".

 2.Study proper pull-up form.

 If you've mastered hanging on the pull-up bar, and you know all about hand placement, you're ready to focus on the next step of proper form.
 This requires engaging your shoulders and back to pull your bodyweight, instead of fully relying on your arms to do the work.